Skip to main content

 A landlord can serve a valid section 8 notice on an assured or assured shorthold tenant to start the possession process.
 The landlord must have a reason for evicting the tenant, called a ground for possession.

-Most private tenants have an assured shorthold tenancy.
-Most housing association tenants have an assured tenancy.
+Most private renters and housing association tenants have an assured tenancy.
+Find out more about assured tenancies.

 What makes a section 8 notice valid